-Experimental hematology Lab PD Dr. med.
+Experimental hematology Lab Prof. Dr. med.
 Dr. rer. nat.
 Stefan Balabanov

 Telomere Biology in the progression of BCR-ABL-positive leukemia: